Rolling back a Cloudera Private Cloud Base 7 upgrade to CDH 5

 A list of parcels displays.

 . - Locate the CDH 5 parcel and click Activate.
-(This automatically deactivates the CDP Private Cloud Base 7 parcel.)
+(This automatically deactivates the Cloudera Private Cloud Base 7 parcel.)
 See Activating a Parcel for more information.
 If the parcel is not available, use the Download button to download the parcel.

 - If you include any additional components in your cluster, such as Search or Impala, click Activate for those parcels.